-What begins as a straightforward docu on an elderly homeless artist in New York City winds up as an indictment of U.S. internment of Japanese-Americans during WWII in Linda Hattendorf’s startlingly timely “The Cats of Mirikitani."
+What begins as a straightforward docu on an elderly homeless artist in New York City winds up as an indictment of U.S. internment of Japanese-Americans during WWII in Linda Hattendorf’s startlingly timely “The Cats of Mirikitani.”
+A quiet little man of Japanese descent, Jimmy Mirikitani sits under the awning of a Korean grocery store drawing cats.
+But post-9/11, helmer Hattendorf takes Jimmy home, discovering more about him as reports on racist attacks against Muslims in the U.S. raise frightening specters of his past.
 Always surprising docu makes excellent use of its many serendipidities and should find shelter on cable.

 Cats are not the only thing Mirikitani draws.
 He also draws myriad renditions of the bleak, barbed wire-surrounded barracks of the Tule Lake, Calif., internment camp where he was imprisoned.
 Pieced together from Jimmy’s bitter memories, a handful of faded photographs and Hattendorf’s Internet-illustrated research, a grim vision of the unhealthy conditions at the camp emerges as internees are routinely coerced into renouncing their American citizenship while their homes, assets and sources of livelihood are confiscated.

 Background coverage of the sometimes racist aftermath of 9/11 provides contemporary counterpoint to the 50-year-old injustices caused by ethnic paranoia.